 Charles, Mary’s illegitimate son was variously known as Charles Elsey and Charles Winchester.
 William and Jane had two children:

 bap.
 28 May 1876

 Redhill, St Matthew

 In 1871 William was a carter living in Woodlands Road, Redhill, and in 1876 he was living in Linkfield Lane.
 In 1881 he was a publican in Horley Road, Redhill, and his son Charles was a gardener.
 In 1891 he lived in Grove Hill Road.
 Kelly's directories for 1874, 1887 and 1890 show William as a beer retailer at Earlswood Common, Redhill.
 Mary died in 1894 and William married Sarah Jane Scott in 1895.
-They seem to have had one son:
+They seem to have had two sons: